fommil/netlib-java/README.md

 boasting incredible performance that is difficult to surpass (performance charts below show that it out-performs ATLAS and is on par with the Intel MKL).

+*We're working on additional performance for machines with NVIDIA GPUs by allowing the use of [cuBLAS](https://developer.nvidia.com/cublas) libraries at runtime.*

 Linux
 -----